Construction Debris Removal Guide 2025: Complete Cost & Disposal Guide

 Documentation Requirements

-- Weight Tickets: Collect from all haulers showing material types, weights, and destination facilities
+- Weight Tickets: Collect from all haulers showing material types, gross/net weights, destination facilities, and facility license numbers—these form the basis for diversion calculations

-- Facility Certifications: Obtain documentation proving recycling facilities are certified (not landfills claiming recycling)
+- Facility Certifications: Obtain documentation proving recycling facilities are legitimate operations with documented downstream markets (not just stockpile sites that eventually landfill)

-- Final Report: Calculate total waste generated, recycled tonnage, landfilled tonnage, and final diversion percentage
+- Final Report: Calculate total waste generated, recycled tonnage by material type, landfilled tonnage, and final diversion percentage—submit via LEED Online with supporting documentation

-- Photographic Evidence: Document on-site sorting areas, material separation practices, signage
+- Photographic Evidence: Document on-site sorting areas, material separation practices, signage, bin labeling, and worker training sessions to demonstrate commitment to waste management plan

 LEED-Approved Recycling Facilities